-Your wood heater is designed to burn dry softwood only.
+Your wood heater is designed to burn dry hardwood only.

 It is NOT designed to burn the following:

-- Hardwood
+- Soft wood

-- Treated or painted wood
+- · Treated or painted wood

 - Paper or cardboard, other than small amounts used to light stove.

+- Plastics

 - Synthetic fuel or logs that are not approved for solid fuel stoves

 - Household rubbish

 - Liquid fuels